 That integration is now here!
-With Deepnote and ClickHouse, data teams can efficiently query very large datasets, extract relevant data, and start analyzing and modeling data—all within the comfort of their notebook environment.
+With Deepnote and ClickHouse, data teams can efficiently query very large data sets, extract relevant data, and start analyzing and modeling data — all within the comfort of the notebook environment.

 In this article, we'll walk through what makes this experience so unique and show you how to leverage Deepnote's native ClickHouse integration to perform analytics at scale.

-If you’re eager to jump right down the deep end, here is a playground Deepnote notebook with a ClickHouse integration set up for you!
+👉 If you’re eager to jump right into the deep end, here's a playground Deepnote notebook with a ClickHouse integration set up for you!

-Query with SQL and analyze with Python in one place
+Query with SQL & analyze with Python in one place

-Using ClickHouse SQL blocks, you can write queries, save the results into Pandas DataFrames, and visualize it all in one go.
+Using ClickHouse SQL blocks, you can write queries, save the results as pandas DataFrames, and visualize it all in one go.
 And if you're feeling bold, you can even inject Python variables into your SQL queries with jinjasql.
-This allows you to build out more complex queries with conditionality, for loops, and more.
-If you'd like to venture beyond SQL, you can also use the automatically stored Pandas DataFrame and perform some advanced analytics.
+This allows you to build out more complex queries with conditionality, "for" loops, and more.
+If you'd like to venture beyond SQL, you can also use the automatically stored pandas DataFrame and perform some advanced analytics.

-Explore ClickHouse data with no code and a dash of ✨
+Explore ClickHouse data with no code and a dash of magic

 Present your insights

-Next, if you want to turn your queries, code, and charts into impactful data products, ClickHouse and Deepnote have you covered.
-While you can easily share your notebook with one click, you can go a step further and make your work more accessible and interactive for anyone, even without code.
+If you want to turn your queries, code, and charts into impactful data products, ClickHouse and Deepnote have you covered.
+While you can easily share your notebook with one click, you can go a step further and make your work more accessible and interactive for anyone, all without code.

 Keep your ClickHouse data secure

-With Deepnote’s native ClickHouse integration, your connection is always secure and allows us to easily query data without exposing confidential data.
-We can configure the connection at the Workspace level and decide whether to make it available to all members and shared projects or just a specific project.
-As soon as the connection is set up, your ClickHouse data is secure, and we don’t have to worry about re-configuring things again.
+With Deepnote’s native ClickHouse integration, your connection is always secure and allows you to easily query data without exposing confidential information.
+You can configure the connection at the workspace level and decide whether to make it available to all members and shared projects or just a specific project.
+As soon as the connection is set up, your ClickHouse data is safeguarded and you don’t have to worry about reconfiguring things again.